guillaumeblanc/ozz-animation/_documentation/howtos.md

 raw_animation.tracks.resize(3);
 {% endhighlight %}

-Fills each track with keyframes.
+Fills each track with keyframes, in joint local-space.
 Tracks should be ordered in the same order as joints in the `ozz::animation::Skeleton`.
 Joint's names can be used to find joint's index in the skeleton.

 {% highlight cpp %}
 // Fills 1st track with 2 translation keyframes.